Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Can You Freeze This Sweet Potato Smoothie For Later?

-Definitely.
+Yes, you can freeze a sweetpotato smoothie for later or even pre-make it!
 I love freezing ingredients and sticking them in the blender the next day.
-Just let the sweet potatoes and beets cool and place them in a tight-locked bag or container with the frozen mango, greek yogurt, maple syrup, vanilla extract, and cinnamon.
+Just let the sweetpotatoes and beets cool and place them in a tight-locked bag or container with the frozen mango, greek yogurt, maple syrup, vanilla extract, and cinnamon.
 Then, when you’re ready to enjoy your beet smoothie, just add milk and blend.

 Yes!
 If you don’t enjoy smoothie recipes with greek yogurtjust leave it out.
 For a plant-based or vegan post-workout smoothie, try soy yogurt or coconut yogurt, and use soy, almond, oat, pea, or coconut milk instead (more on the nutrition comparison of different milks).